Vehicle valuations and write-offs

 - any other evidence which may have been provided.

-If the guides all give a similar value – and your insurer’s valuation is in line with the trade guides and the evidence provided – we’re likely to agree with it.
+If the guides all give a similar value – and your insurer’s valuation is in line with the valuation guides and the evidence provided – we’re likely to agree with it.

 But there are occasions where the values given by the guides can vary significantly.
 If this is the case, we’ll look at your insurers’ valuation to see if it is supported by other evidence, such as adverts or an expert’s opinion.